daekeun-ml/sm-huggingface-kornlp/README_en.md

 Recently, AWS introduced the Hugging Face Deep Learning Training Container and Inference Container, which makes it easier to train and deploy Hugging Face's transformer models on Amazon SageMaker.
 This enables rapid training and production deployment of NLP models with just a few lines of code without having to worry about setting up infrastructure.

-This hands-on consists of training and reasoning part hands-on labs, each of which can be performed independently.
+This hands-on lab consists of three labs (training, reasoning, and MLOps), each of which can be performed independently.
+If you want to become more familiar with SageMaker, we recommend that you do all the labs, but you can do only the parts that fit your needs.
+Each part takes about an hour, and all hands-on labs take about three hours in total.
+(It can be done within an hour by just running the code.)

 **_Note: Korean customers need sample code for Korean language models, not English models.
 Therefore, all of these Hands-Ons were written in Korean first.
 If you have a need for an English version, please contact the author._**